What Is a Chevron Osteotomy?

 In a Chevron osteotomy, the foot and ankle orthopaedic surgeon cuts

-the end of the long bone leading to the big toe (metatarsal) and rotates the end of the bone to straighten the big toe.
+the end of the long bone leading to the big toe (metatarsal) and shifts the end of the bone to straighten the big toe.
 This procedure may be performed in conjunction with soft tissue adjustments around the joint.
 This osteotomy is mostly performed

 Recovery